top of page

 FREQUENTLY ASKED QUESTIONS

 • How much does it cost to transport a sheep?
 That depends on where you are located.
 You'll want to contact a couple transport companies as quotes can vary.
 There is also a Facebook group called "Sheep Transport" which can be helpful, but be careful to watch out for scammers.
+Always ask for a Driver's License and references.

 • Are sheep friendly?
 Sheep have individual personalities just like a cat or dog so some are friendly and some are not.
 Usually if you spend time with them and hand feed them, they will come to enjoy your company (and chin scratches!)
 We have some that come to say hello to us every time we see them.
-The more time you spend with them the more friendly they will be, which makes it much easier to handle them when needed.
+The more time you spend with them the more friendly they will be, which makes it much easier to handle them when required.

 • Are rams dangerous?
 They absolutely can be.
 We advise never turning your back on a ram and never petting a ram as it can make them more comfortable with your presence and see you as competition.
 Wethers (castrated rams) make excellent pets and snugglers, but give your rams space and respect.